bishfait/Annie_BlueStampProject/index.md

 <h1 align="center"><img src="Image 7-18-23 at 11.47 AM.jpg" width="500"/></h1>
 <h6 align="center">Formula for a voltage divider</h6>

 Lastly, I learned a lot about using the different tools necessary for the assembly of the mirror.
 I learned how to drill in screws to secure the plywood to the frame and then use an impact drill to drill in the screws.
 The impact drill was necessary for drilling in the grommets into place as well.
 At first, I felt very intimidated by these tools.
 However, after learning how they work and the safety needed during their use, I feel a lot more comfortable using these tools.
+In addition, I feel a lot more capable committing to big projects such as this Smart Mirror project.

+## In the Future
+After my time at BlueStamp Engineering, I hope to still engage in intensive projects such as the Smart Mirror.
+Knowing that I could build the Smart Mirror, I hope that I would not feel discouraged of trying to build things that intrigue me.
+Regarding my career, I would love to continue to pursue majors relating to computer science or electrical engineering.
+When I was just coming into BlueStamp, I knew a decent amount of coding and a little bit about electrical engineering.
+After working intensively with both coding and circuitry, I believe either are good choices to pursue and get more familiar with.

 <!-- For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone